shamansir/node-elm-repl/README.md

 So if you (yet) don't care about [Elm language](http://elm-lang.org), you shouldn't be interested.
 Actually, even if you are a big fan of the [Elm language](http://elm-lang.org) (like me, since 0.15), there's totally no guarantee that this package could be interesting to you too.

 Why?
 Because it actually does exactly what [`elm-repl`](https://github.com/elm-lang/elm-repl) does.
 Even less.
-It just gets the types of expressions, no values.
+It just gets the types of expressions, no values (HAHA NO, with last updates it also extracts values, so now it has just the same functionality as REPL has, ensure to look through the documentation below!).
 But... what... changes... everything... is... this package does it completely with node.js!!

 And it calculates all the expressions types you asked for just with one single call of `elm-make` (original `elm-repl` currently recompiles everything on every new input).